R (Daly) v Secretary of State for the Home Department

 R (Daly) v Secretary of State for the Home Department [2001] UKHL 26 is a UK constitutional law case of the House of Lords case on the rights of a prisoner when his cell is searched by prison officers.

 Facts

 The case concerned whether cell searches contravened a prisoner's right to private correspondence with his solicitor.
-The case is of importance for its use of a proportionality test in a judicial review case, a method copied from the jurisprudence of the European Convention on Human Rights.
+The case is important for its use of a proportionality test in a judicial review case, a method copied from the jurisprudence of the European Convention on Human Rights.

 Judgment

 The prisoner's case was accepted.